decant09/reiki/README.md

             <img src="media/readme/web_images/faq.png">
         </details>
 - Manage Products
     - Products can be managed by the admin superuser.
-This can be access from the navbar Manage Products link as shown above.
+This can be accessed from the navbar Manage Products link as shown above.
 Here the admin can add products using the form.
         <details>
             <summary>Add Product</summary>
             <img src="media/readme/web_images/product_add1.png">